-So here we were in June feeling such a heaviness in our home that had actually shown up months before Pappi got sick, but reached a understandably new level of heaviness and sadness.
+So here we were in June feeling such a heaviness in our home that had actually shown up months before Pappi got sick, but reached an understandably new level of heaviness and sadness.

-If I’m being honest, I felt very repetitive praying the same 5 things because I was doing so much praying these days.
+If I’m being honest, I felt very repetitive praying the same 5 things because I was doing so much praying those days.
 Walking from room to room got me thinking creatively about what to pray for.
-I was no longer praying for the same things that I always prayed.
-In the kitchen, I prayed for healthy choices and tastebuds of my toddler.
-In the dining room I prayed for friendships and the people that came into our life.
-In the bathroom, I prayed for self-care and in the laundry room I prayed for joy as I served my family.
+I was no longer praying for the same things that I always prayed for.
+In the kitchen, I prayed for healthy choices and tastebuds for my toddler.
+In the dining room, I prayed for friendships and the people that came into our lives.
+In the bathroom, I prayed for self-care and in the laundry room, I prayed for joy as I served my family.

 My prayer life came alive in a new way.

 I was praying for more things and in turn, seeing God work in so many more areas of my life.

 As Vana has gotten older and no longer requires me to bounce her to sleep, I have missed this time.
 Though I have tried to incorporate it somehow, it never happens.
 Recently, I got serious about doing this again and decided to pray through my home as I do chores.
 I feel like I spend so much time tidying up little things and although I’d love to be that mom who is fine with everything a complete mess, the clutter in my home clutters my soul.
 So instead, I’m going to redeem that time with prayer.